timo-reymann/poc-couchdb-view-reduce/README.md

 - grouping must be set for view queries, otherwise the key is null and it sums up all keys
 - reduce is not used in Fauxton, but by default in API calls

+## Execution

+- Create couchdb container with docker-compose: `docker-compose up`
+- Execute scripts in [scripts](./scripts), in the order they are named